-It’s a new open water fishing season across the Midwest.
+It’s a new open-water fishing season across the Midwest and going fishing is a must.
 Most of the states that have a closed season for some species of fish have opened, and in places where the season never closes, anglers have been fishing and catching for several weeks.
 It used to be that anglers planned their fishing trips well in advance of the trip itself, and many still do.
 They enjoy the expectations of the upcoming trip and all the planning that goes into the trip.
 However, more and more, anglers are taking spur-of-the-moment fishing trips and trips in general.
-This new way of doing things come directly from conversations with resort owners and tourism people.
+This new way of doing things comes directly from conversations with resort owners and tourism people.
 People sometimes unexpectedly get some extra time that they didn’t expect to get.
-They find out on Tuesday that Saturday and Sunday are going to be open, so they decide to go fishing.
+They find out on Tuesday that Saturday and Sunday are going to be open, so they decide to go.
 That’s wonderful.
-If you’re that type of person, following are some ideas for taking full advantage of that unexpected fishing trip.
+If you’re that type of person, the following are some ideas for taking full advantage of that unexpected fishing trip.

 Now it’s time to find a place to go.
 You can call friends for ideas, maybe you have connections near some potential destinations.
-Check out fishing reports on the Internet.
+Check out reports on the internet.
 Some of those reports are reliable, some aren’t.
-Of course things can change by the time you get to our destination, but up-to-the minute reports can be very helpful when trying to decide where to go fishing in the next few days.
+Of course, things can change by the time you get to your destination, but up-to-the-minute reports can be very helpful when trying to decide where to go fishing in the next few days.

 Photo Caption—On a spur-of-the-moment trip last season, the author and Mike Frisch found some outstanding smallmouth bass fishing in central Minnesota.

-To see all the newest episodes of the Fishing the Midwest television series, new fishing related tips, and fishing articles from the past, go to fishingthemidwest.com
+To see all the newest episodes of the Fishing the Midwest television series, new fishing tips, and articles from the past, go to fishingthemidwest.com

 By Bob Jensen